Bastaeshak/cloudora-phishing-campaign/KQL-Queries-Investigation-and-Evidence.md

 Purpose: Compare Freya's normal sign in locations, IP addresses, devices, and operating systems against the suspicious Amsterdam activity to determine whether the attacker session was outside her normal behavior and provide additional evidence of account compromise.

+Result: Baseline analysis identified two distinct sign-in patterns for Freya Lynn.
+The Amsterdam, Netherlands IP address (198.18.7.200) was associated with three successful sign-ins and represented unauthorized activity.
+The Manchester, United Kingdom IP address (198.51.100.20) was associated with two successful sign-ins and represented the original phishing infrastructure used to capture credentials.

 ## Query 14: Received But Did Not Click